 The primary objective of the Army Credentialing Program is to directly impact Army readiness by establishing and implementing programs to validate Soldiers' professional skills, training, and work experiences.

-Sean Kouplen, Oklahoma secretary of commerce, congratulated award recipients and said, "Partners for Progress represents a powerful alliance between CareerTech and employers to train Oklahomans and put them to work in quality jobs.
+"Our ADA Soldiers have an incredible opportunity, especially with the technical aspect of their jobs to get industry and nationwide credentialing," said Gibson.
+"We are very excited about the partnership with the Great Plains Technology Center, and we are going to continue to grow it."Sean Kouplen, Oklahoma secretary of commerce, congratulated award recipients and said, "Partners for Progress represents a powerful alliance between CareerTech and employers to train Oklahomans and put them to work in quality jobs.
 Last year alone, almost 7,000 organizations took advantage of CareerTech training resulting in more than 350,000 enrollments statewide."